Mr-Jamatia/advocate-agreements_jmt/transparency-notice.md

 We may update this transparency notice from time to time.
 When we do, we will revise the "last updated" date at the bottom of this page.
 Changes to this notice are effective when they are posted on this page.
 Existing Qiskit advocates will be asked to acknowledge and agree to any updated changes that impact the data we collect and/or how we use their data.

 **Last Updated**
-16 July 2025
+25 Aug 2025
-- To remove "IBMid email address and user ID for IBM Quantum Platform (classic)" from data collected due to the sunset of the IBM Quantum Platform (classic).
-Please note that if you have been a Qiskit advocate prior to 2025 and have previously provided this data, this data will continue to be stored up to 31 Dec 2025 and deleted thereafter.
-- To add "Other profile links (e.g. personal website, LinkedIn) (optional)" and "Confirmation of age 18+" to the data collected when applying to the program.
+- To add collection of Slack user ID for applying to the program and when asked if already admitted to the program.